UbhiTS/ad-autofanspeed/README.md

-# Auto Fan Speed Controller :chicken:
+# Auto 'Fan Speed' Controller :chicken:

 Automatically control your room/ceiling fan speed using a temperature sensor (like a room thermostat, or a multi sensor)